 Build your lead capture form

 It is crucial to know where your process begins — in Dubsado, this is usually with a lead capture form.

-A lead capture is a sharable form that when submitted, brings a new client into Dubsado, creates a new project, and can automatically apply a workflow to that new project.
+A lead capture is a shareable form that when submitted, brings a new client into Dubsado, creates a new project, and can automatically apply a workflow to that new project.

 Even if you don't have a website, you can still use a lead capture!
 Lead captures can be shared with a direct link or even filled out by you, the business owner, on behalf of the client.

 Identify the different services you offer in your business, because each service may follow a different process.
-The lead capture can either start the same default workflow each time it is submitted, or it can start a different workflow based on which option the client selects from a workflow element.
+The lead capture can either start the same default workflow each time it is submitted, or it can start a different workflow based on which option the client selects.

 Write out your process

 Write out every step in the process of working with your client for each of your services.

 Your process outline is the foundation for your workflows, so don't leave anything out!
 Note each and every package, form, email, scheduler, payment plan, and manual task that is involved, as well as the timing of each step.